VoLKyyyOG/COMP30024/Chexers/Part A/Report.md

 ## Effectiveness of Approach (Answers Q3)

+### Issues with program input
+The input is initially stored in the json file as a dictionary, containing a string representation for the player and two lists for the pieces and blocks, representing coordinates as lists of length 2.
+This is inefficient: coordinates of blocks are never altered, and the primary use of a state is to evaluate membership of other locations (to derive potential moves/jumps and exit opportunities).

+### Optimisations to input/state storage

 ### Asymptotic Time-Space Complexity Analysis
 - **Use valgrind for space, it's better than getsizeof macro 4sure, infer a good O() and compare to theoretical esimates**
 - **Maybe graph # generated vs bash time for test files, infer a good O() cost and compare to theoretical estimates**

-### Depth (does it explore beyond optimal depth?)
+### Problem's Depth (does it explore beyond optimal depth?)
-The path cost to achieve a goal state can vary from 1 to over 30 steps in some states, particularly where more pieces are used, the result being that the game tree has high average depth.
-Furthermore, a state can be reached repeatedly by 'backtracking', only adding to the depth and diluting the tree with repetition of suboptimal paths.
+The path cost to achieve a goal state can vary from 1 to over 30 steps in some initial states, particularly where more pieces are used, the result being that the game tree has high average depth.
+Furthermore, a state can be entered repeatedly by 'backtracking', only adding to the depth and diluting the tree with repetition of suboptimal paths.

-### Branching (does it get dense?
+### Problem's Branching (does it get dense?
 Is it wasting time on expansions?)
 In the worst case, when a state has a few, sparsely spread blocks, a game state can have up to 24 possible actions - movement in 6 directions for 4 pieces.
 Due to this, the problem tree has potental to be highly dense, which encroaches on time complexity and space complexity.

 Some optimisations were implemented to counter excessive depth and branching.